Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences

 \section{Conclusion}

 AI researchers taking part in academic conferences are required to publish their AI systems or models.
-The act of publishing may qualify as making it available on the European market and trigger the applicability of the AI Act.
-Generally, AI research may concern AI categories protected by the AI Act, such as prohibited uses, high-risk AI systems, and General Purpose AI models.
+The act of publishing qualifies as making them available on the European market and can trigger the applicability of the AI Act.
+Generally, AI research may concern AI categories protected by the AI Act.
 The AI Act's complex research exceptions do not provide a safe haven for publishing such AI systems or models.
 The AI Act could be interpreted to not apply to high-risk AI models and to permit AI researchers to limit their liability with disclaimers.
 However, the AI research community would need more legal certainty.
-If the EU legislator aims to control the dissemination of ``forbidden knowledge'' \citep{hagendorff2021forbidden}, the Act's research exceptions should be accompanied by safeguards fitting the process of AI research instead of exposing scientists to obligations tailored for product manufacturers.
-In the current state, the Act risks chilling academic research practices at the expense of scientific research and innovation as well as learning about the technology with a view of developing more trustworthy AI, thus undermining values supported by the AI Act.
+In the current state, the Act risks chilling academic research practices at the expense of scientific research and innovation, potentially hindering the development more trustworthy AI, thus undermining values supported by the AI Act.